caio-vinicius/42StudentSearch/README.md

 ![example_output_42searchstudent](https://github.com/42sp/part-time-selection-process-caio-vinicius/blob/media/output.png)

 The first time that you run with a specific id the script will store cache about the request, so next time you run will be much more faster.
-If you don't want cache, you can use
+If you do not want the cache to be consulted and need new information, you can do:

 ```sh
 $ ./student_search --no-cache foobar
 ```

-So the processing will take a bit longer than previous get from cache, but worth it!
-You can clear cache without output information:
+So the process will take a little longer compared to the cache, but it's worth it If you want to clear the cache and just that, without making another request, you can with

 ```sh
 $ ./student_search --clean-cache foobar